xapi-project/xen-api/doc/content/design/rate_limit.md

 instability and unavailability.

-In some cases, there is a mix of “well behaved” clients and others that are either misconfigured or make improper use of the API, hammering the XS pool and breaking use of the the good guys.
-For example, a dodgy monitoring service may lock out XenCenter or break CVAD use cases.
+In some cases, there is a mix of “well behaved” clients and others that are either misconfigured or make improper use of the API, hammering the pool and breaking use of the good guys.
+For example, a dodgy monitoring service may lock out the control software, or slow down VM lifecycle operations.

 Part of the problem is that xapi and xenopsd are not very good at handling load, in particular in a pool where the coordinator is often a bottleneck.
 A